Arrhenius Equation Calculator

 What is the Arrhenius equation?

-The Arrhenius equation is k = A·e^(-Eₐ/RT), where k is the rate constant, A is the pre-exponential factor, Eₐ is the activation energy, R is the gas constant, and T is temperature.
-It describes how reaction rates depend on temperature.
+The Arrhenius equation is k = A · e^(−Eₐ/RT), where k is the rate constant, A is the pre-exponential (frequency) factor, Eₐ is the activation energy, R is the universal gas constant (8.314 J/mol·K), and T is the absolute temperature in Kelvin.
+It quantifies how reaction rate depends on temperature.

-What is the linearized form of the Arrhenius equation?
+What is the gas constant R used in the Arrhenius equation?